 Chartered Physiotherapists use thorough assessments and biomechanical analysis to treat or rehabilitate following surgery, injury, illness or to maintain and enhance sporting performance.

-KAT CLARKE PHYSIOTHERAPY CAN ASSIST IN:
+KAT CLARKE PHYSIOTHERAPY CAN ASSIST WITH:

 Management of chronic conditions, e.g. Osteoarthritis

-Neurological cases (Intervertebral Disc Disease, Degenerative Myelopathy...etc)
+Management of Neurological cases e.g. Intervertebral Disc Disease, Degenerative Myelopathy

-TREATMENT TECHNIQUES KAT USES:
+TREATMENT TECHNIQUES WE USE:

 Hands on techniques - massage / soft tissue release / joint mobilisations / sensory techniques

 Electrotherapy - pulsed electromagnetic energy / laser / light therapy / muscle stim or TENs